FriedbergLab/Epictope/README.md

 ## Examples

 Here, we provide some examples to demonstrate how to use Epictope.
 Each example includes a brief description and code snippets or commands to showcase the functionalities.
-Feel free to follow along and try these examples on your own machine.
-These examples assume the installation steps for macOS/Linux have been followed, and this github repo has been downloaded to the project directory.
+These examples assume the installation steps for macOS/Linux have been followed.

 ### Example 1A: Generating epictope predictions on macOS/Linux